Oligo12/cyber-projects/edr-project/KNOWN_LIMITATIONS.md

 Severity is moderate, not severe: kernel callbacks still see these processes regardless of name.
 Hook bypass costs the EDR write/protect visibility on that specific process, not all visibility.

-**Closing the gap (v2):** Reuse the path-normalization + trusted-directory + LOLBin pattern already in `IsTrustedSystemSource` (see `detections.cpp`).
+**What would close it:** Reuse the path-normalization + trusted-directory + LOLBin pattern already in `IsTrustedSystemSource` (see `detections.cpp`).
 Refactor those helpers into a shared utility so the hook injection skip list and the trust subsystem use the same path-aware matching.

 ---